 Avoid posting on social media or discussing your accident publicly

-Follow your treatment plan and phsyician directions
+Follow your treatment plan and physician directions

 Speak with an attorney before speaking with the insurance company or other party

-When you are faced with significant injury, it is not uncommon to worry about the cost of bringing on an attorney.
+When you are faced with a significant injury, it is not uncommon to worry about the cost of bringing on an attorney.
 No one wants to rack up thousands of dollars in legal fees, only to lose the case.
 Thankfully, that is not how we work.
-At Munley Law, we offer our services on contingency.
+At Munley Law, we offer our services on a contingency basis.
 This allows us to provide the representation you need at no upfront cost to you for legal fees.
 You only owe us if we recover compensation on your behalf.

 What Should I do After an Accident if I Suspect a Traumatic Brain Injury?